 If there is a fresh water hose on the dock, rinse the tank by adding about 2 minutes worth of water into tank.
 Then pump out again to leave the tank rinsed for the next charterer.
 This also helps eliminate head odors.

 DISCHARGE OVERBOARD (Canadian Waters Only)

-In Canadian waters, the tank contents can be discharged overboard with the MACERATOR.
-If you choose to do this, please read the following instructions before attempting to discharge waste overboard.
-Failure to follow the instructions will result in damage to the pump and a possible mess inside the boat.
+In Canadian waters the tank contents can be discharged overboard with the MACERATOR.
+If you choose to do this, instructions for opening the Thru-Hull and operating MACERATOR follow.